Gin Basil Mojito

 How To Make A Gin Mojito

-3. Chill – Now, add a few large ice cubes to the shaker and briefly shake again to chill the drink.
+2. Chill – Add ice to the cocktail shaker and shake to chill.

-4. Strain – Strain into a tall glass filled with ice using a Hawthorne strainer (this type of strainer will catch any very small pieces of basil or lime pulp, preventing them from getting into your drink).
+3. Strain – Strain into a tall glass filled with ice using a Hawthorne strainer.
+This type of strainer will catch any small pieces of basil or lime pulp, preventing them from getting into your drink and leaving the cocktail with a smoother mouthfeel.

-5. Top off and serve – Add the club soda.
-Optionally garnish with fresh lime wedges and basil, and enjoy!
+4. Top off and serve – Add the club soda.
+Optionally garnish with fresh lime wedges and a sprig of basil, and enjoy!

 Expert Tips